-Check back in November for 2015 CLE information.
+Check back soon for 2015 CLE information.

 Tim Lambert, President of Texas Home School Coalition, has headed the state support organization for home educators since 1990.
 He has testified on behalf of the family in court cases and before legislative committees numerous times.
 Mr. Lambert was appointed by Governor Perry to serve on the former CPS Parental Advisory Committee that was tasked with the responsibility of advising the Department of Family and Protective Services on policies affecting the rights of parents to direct the care, control and upbringing of their children.